The following is a sample of health problems associated with nonhuman

 transmission: bites, scratches, venereal, aerosol

-- herpesvirus saimiri - (Cebid herpesvirus 2) - usually NW,
+- herpesvirus saimiri - (Cebid herpesvirus 2) - usually NW, squirrel monkey is natural host

 transmission: oral